 - a natural person resident within the European Union, Norway, Iceland or Liechtenstein.

 When registering a .EU domain, registrants can keep their name private in the WHOIS record by leaving the Organization field blank.
 In that case, the email address displays in the registry WHOIS.
+For more information regarding this, please see section 2.4.ii of the registry's WHOIS policy.

 Sixty days prior to the expiry date, a scheduled deletion request is submitted to the registry.
 If the domain is renewed during that sixty day period, the deletion request is removed and the domain is renewed at the end of the month in which it would have expired.